IMarty/book-store/README.md

 # Usual process
 0. API
-1. service create the function that return the data
+1. SERVICE create the function that return the data
-2. create the component : ng g c component-name
+2. create the COMPONENT : ng g c component-name
-3. handle the routing (path.. inside the app-routing)
+3. handle the ROUTING (path.. inside the app-routing)
 4. use the data on a component (*ngFor) by calling the service

 ## Card child component